MateoG404/ObsidianCS/ObsidianCS/Software Dev/Golang/Package database-sql.md

 ## GET ALL

-It's the same operation like the [[Get Method]] but we need to use a new method **Query**
+It's the same operation as [[Get Method]] but we need to use a new method **Query**
 ```Go
 row := r.db.Exec("SELECT column1, column2, column3 FROM your_table WHERE id = ?", id)
 ```

-After get the response maybe we need to iterate in the request for show all the items.
+After get the response, maybe we need to iterate in the request to show all the items.

 ## UPDATE

-Like the GET ALL method we need to use the method **Exec** to execute the data for the [[Put Method]]
+Like the GET ALL method, we need to use the method **Exec** to execute the data for the [[Put Method]]

-## DElLETE METHOD
+## DELETE METHOD

-Like the last method we use the same method from the package **Exec** and we need to manage the errors in the same way
+Like the last method, we use the same method from the package **Exec**, and we need to manage the errors in the same way

+## JOINS

+We use the method **db.Exec** to execute the query and get all the information